 For enquiries and applications:

-In 2018 Joseph Ruddy joined the group on an SFI-funded MSc scholarship.
+In 2021 Vanessa Becker joined the group funded by an IRC scholarship.
+In 2020 Kate Donaghy joined the group funded by an IRC scholarship.
+In 2019 Caoimhe Niland and Peter McDermott joined the group funded by SFI-funded scholarships associated with SSPC and BiOrbic SFI research centres.
+In 2018 Joseph Ruddy joined the group on an SFI-funded MSc scholarship and was then awarded an IRC scholarship to pursue a PhD.
 In 2017 Alex Horan joined the group on an IRC Scholarship, while Gaffney Kapito and Dionissia Pepe joined the group on SFI-funded PhD scholarships.
 In 2016 Vincent Duong joined the group on a NUI traveling scholarship.
 In 2015 Róisín McCarthy joined the group as a PhD student funded by a UCD Research-Demonstratorship.
 In 2014 Martin Ferry joined the group after being awarded a scholarship from the Irish Research Council.
 In 2013 Nathan Allen joined the group as a PhD student funded by a UCD Research-Demonstratorship and Avene Colgan joined as a PhD student with funding from the Irish Research Council.
 In 2012 Gary Bradshaw joined the group on an SFI-funded PhD scholarship in Organic Chemistry.
 Funding for that project came through the award of a highly-sought-after SIRG award to Dr McGarrigle.